Frequently Asked Questions

 The RWF was founded because it is clear that women are more interested than ever in philanthropy and want to have a greater voice in where and how their contributions are spent.
 The RWF is open to women of all income levels who have an interest in aggregating smaller gifts in order to make significant impact grants to worthy organizations in the community.

 Who founded the RWF?

 The RWF was co-founded by Ginny Jarrett and Kandy Elliott who, along with 5 other founding board members, have been involved in numerous community organizations and have a firm commitment to philanthropy in our community.
-We are organized as a field of interest fund of Foundation for Roanoke Valley and, therefore, hold public charity status under FRV's 501(c)(3) umbrella.
+We are organized as a field of interest fund of Community Foundation Serving Western Virginia and, therefore, hold public charity status under CFSWVA's 501(c)(3) umbrella.

 Is there a limit to the membership?

 The RWF is open to any woman who makes the commitment to support The RWF for three years at a level of $2100/year.
 Members have no other obligation than to fulfill the annual contribution and to participate in the voting process determining recipients of pooled fund grants.
 No invitation is needed to join.